 This portion of the trip starts at Islatak Island with a hike up a glacial moraine.
 It takes an hour to reach the ice, at which point folks will gear up and learn the basics and safety protocols of glacier hikes from a pro guide.
 Equipped with an ice ax, crampons, helmet, and harness, it's then time to walk onto the Grey Glacier, hiking over blue crevasses, meltwater streams, and passing alongside ice caves.
 It's truly a singular experience.

-Tours that Include Boat Trip to Glacier Grey
+Intineraries with Boat Trip to Glacier Grey

 This itinerary is ideal for adventure enthusiasts looking to get the most out of Chile's Patagonia region.
 After two days in Santiago, head to the south of the continent for a series of unique guided excursions in and around Torres del Paine National Park.
 You'll also visit a working Patagonian ranch, and tour a series of caves known for archeological sites—all while staying in some of the area's best hotels.